 Time Management Matrix: The Benefits

-Using the Steven Covey time management matrix can help you analyze your activities and priorities.
+Using the Stephen Covey time management matrix can help you analyze your activities and priorities.
 When you analyze your work activities or even your private life, you often discover that most activities fall into the urgent categories (Q1 and Q3).
 Q2 (important but not urgent) is typically an underrepresented Covey quadrant.

 This is where the power of this time matrix lies, and you should not underestimate the importance of Q2.
 The activities in this quadrant represent the strategic aspect of your business or personal life.
 Ignoring this quadrant could result in missing out on personal development and your ultimate goals.
 You must include this category in your balanced and efficient time management, making Q2 extremely important.